Beee4life/acf-city-selector/README.md

 }
 ```

-The reason why the country is prefixed in the storage is because there can be states/provinces which use the same abbreviation.
+The reason why the state is prefixed in the storage is because there can be states/provinces which use the same abbreviation.
 You won't notice this, since this value is formatted on return.

 The return value gets overridden so you get 'more return info' and properly formatted (stateCode).
 5 values are returned:
 ```php